Cognigy/Documentation/docs/ai/installation/single-sign-on-saml2.md

 !!! warning
     Single Logout is only supported with OneLogin and Microsoft Azure Active Directory:
         - Service Provider initiated Single Logout is only supported with Microsoft Azure Active Directory.
-        - Identity Provider initiated Single Logout is only supported with OneLogin.
+        - IDP initiated Single Logout is only supported with OneLogin.

-To configure Single Logout for your Identity Provider, you will need the URL that is used to process the logout request from the IDP.
+To configure Single Logout for your IDP, you will need the URL that is used to process the logout request from the IDP.
 During the Single Logout process, the IDP will redirect to the frontend of Cognigy.AI.
 Therefore, you should use the frontend domain that you have configured for your installation.
 The SLO URL will have the following format:

 ```txt
 https://<frontend-url>/slo/<organization-id>